Kellian Whaley: Civil War

 During the Civil War, Whaley recruited men for the Union Army.
 Commissioned as major of the 9th West Virginia Volunteer Infantry Regiment, Whaley was captured by Confederate forces under the command of General Albert Gallatin Jenkins on November 10, 1861, during a Confederate raid on the town of Guyandotte, West Virginia (now a neighborhood of Huntington, West Virginia).
 While being marched up the Guyandotte River, Major Whaley escaped his captors at Chapmanville in Logan County and made his way to safety by traveling up Big Harts Creek in Lincoln and Logan counties to Queens Ridge in Wayne County, West Virginia.

 U.S. Congressman

-After creation of the new state of West Virginia, Whaley won election from West Virginia's 3rd congressional district as an Unconditional Unionist, serving from 1863 to 1867.
+After creation of the new state of West Virginia, Whaley won election from West Virginia's 3rd congressional district as a Unionist, serving from 1863 to 1867.
 From 1863 to 1865, he was chairman of the Committee on Invalid Pensions.
 Whaley was a delegate to the Republican National Convention in 1864.
 He was chairman of the Committee on Revolutionary Claims from 1865 to 1867.
 He served on the Congressional committee that accompanied the body of President Abraham Lincoln on the funeral train as it was returned from Washington to Springfield.
 He did not seek reelection in 1866, and was replaced by fellow Republican Daniel Polsley.
 In 1868, he served as collector of customs at Brazos de Santiago, Texas.

 Death and legacy

-Whaley died in Point Pleasant, West Virginia on May 20, 1876 and was interred in Lone Oak Cemetery in Point Pleasant.
+Whaley died in Point Pleasant, West Virginia, on May 20, 1876.